As deadly Greek rainstorm ebbs, a trail of devastation emerges

 In the village of Vlochos near the city of Karditsa, about 150 people had been waiting for help for three days.

-Torrential rains left more than a metre of silt dumped on once-fertile soils.
+Torrential rain left more than a metre of silt dumped on once-fertile soils.
 "The agricultural production isn't destroyed just for this year.
 The thick coat of silt means it is no longer fertile."
-Lekkas said.
+Prof Lekkas said.
 REUTERS